filipmu/Raspberry-Pi-Battery-Power-Monitor/README.md

 The project uses the INA226 Bi-Directional Current and Power Monitor breakout board, found on Amazon and other places.
 The script currently assumes a 3 cell Li-Ion battery so the voltage cutoff is 3.5v per cell , 10.5 volts.
 This can be changed in the script `monitor2.py`.

+## Hardware
+Schematic of overall power system and the Eaglecad files for the power on/off board can be found on Hackaday: [Battery Power System for Raspberry Pi](https://hackaday.io/project/188675/gallery#86913b8ea2ba7e0248ed677a163f5909)

 ## Installation and Configuration

 Edit `/boot/config.txt` to turn on the i2c interface by adding this line: